RichardBray/haxe-flixel-template/README.md

 ```

 ### 3. Build
-It's recommended to have a compilation server when developing to cache the compilation, this should be done in a separate tab with the following command.
+It's recommended to run the [Haxe compilation server](https://youtu.be/3crCJlVXy-8) when developing to cache the compilation, this should be done in a separate terminal window/tab with the following command.
 ```sh
 npm run comp-server
 ```